trokhymovych/KI_multilingual_training/README.md

 filtering revision wars if it is needed.

-It returns three aggregated dataframes: train, test, full-test (independent set) All processed data can be also found here: .... (to be added)......
+It returns three aggregated dataframes: train, test, full-test (independent set)

 #### 3. MLM tuning:
 Having collected training dataset we proceed with fine-tuning of MLMs.